oztexan/jamanager/README.md

 ## 🏗️ Project Structure

-This project follows modern best practices with clear separation between backend and frontend:
+This project follows modern best practices with a server-rendered architecture:

 ```
 jamanager/